 What else should you be thinking about?

 We then go further and stress test the plan.
-What would happens if inflation becomes a problem or if the stock market collapses?
+What would happen if inflation becomes a problem or if the stock market collapses?
 We try to find the weaknesses in the plan so we can make further adjustments.

-This is how financial planning should be done.
+This is how financial planning should be done

 Most Wall Street firms and insurance companies will do something that is disguised as financial planning but is really a set up to sell you investments or insurance.